 Schrader, B. "Get Some!"
 1st and 3rd person entanglements of war

-Schrader, B. Hillbilly IR: Jacob George & The Soldier's Heart
+Schrader, B. Hillbilly IR: Jacob George and the Soldier’s Heart

 My primary teaching objective is that students leave my class understanding how power relations organize everything from interpersonal relations to why states go to war.
 A major component to my teaching style is tied to attitude, as I push the students to connect their daily lived realities to larger global concepts.
 One of my most important attributes is compassion, and I work hard to ensure that every student has what they need to succeed in my course.
 Teaching at the University of Hawaii, Colorado State University, and now at Central European University, has allowed me to work with very diverse populations.
 This has given me valuable insight into different techniques for enhancing the experience for all students, but especially under-represented students.
 Too often students are allowed to slip through the cracks of academia, and I feel that it is up to us as educators to ensure that all students strive for excellence.